GWish Scholars

 What costs are covered by the funding?

-The funds from this award for a Demonstration Project can be used for salary support of the project leaders (including salary and fringe benefits) and project staff, and other direct costs associated with the project such as consultant costs, statistical support, or supplies.
-Travel and accommodations for the 2-day Final Demonstration Project Meeting to be held in Washington, D.C. should be included in your budget.
+The funds from these awards for Demonstration Projects can be used for salary support of the project leaders (including salary and fringe benefits) and project staff, and other direct costs associated with the project such as consultant costs, statistical support or supplies.
+Travel and accommodations for the 2-day ISPEC/Final Demonstration Project Meeting to be held in Washington DC should be included in your budget.
 Indirect costs are not allowable.

 How do I apply?

-The Advancing Spiritual Care Demonstration Project Application and instructions can be accessed via the link on this webpage.
-All applications are due August 1, 2023.
-The recipient team will be notified by September 22, 2023.
-For questions regarding the Demonstration Projects or assistance in completing the application please contact Cherron Gardner-Thomas at gwish@gwu.edu.
+The Advancing Spiritual Care Demonstration Project Application and instructions can be accessed via the link on this webpage [add link to application].
+Two webinars will be held July 16 & July 18 to answer questions about the application process.
+All applications are due 9/15/2025.
+Recipients will be notified by November 21.
+For questions regarding the Demonstration Projects, assistance in completing the application, or to RSVP for the informational webinars, please contact Cherron Gardner-Thomas at gwish [at] gwu [dot] edu (gwish[at]gwu[dot]edu).

 What rubric will be used to evaluate my application / proposal?